-You'll be working out four times a week.
-Three days will be devoted to calisthenics and running, and the fourth will be nothing more than a weighted march.
-Not all organizations require you to perform a weighted march, but I recommend that everyone do them, because you may be surprised what they do for your running abilities.
+This is a base-building program, so the premise is simple: You'll be working out four times a week, and three days will be devoted to calisthenics and running, and the fourth will be nothing more than a weighted march.
+Not all organizations require you to perform a weighted march, but I recommend that everyone do them anyway because you may be surprised by what they do for your running abilities.

-Push-ups Ladders to Build Volume
+Push-ups: Ladders to Build Volume

-Simply rest for 5-15 seconds between sets, and 60-90 seconds between rungs: 1,2,3,4, rest 60-90, 1,2,3,4.
+Simply rest for 5-15 seconds between sets, and 60-90 seconds between rungs: 1,2,3,4, rest 60-90 sec., 1,2,3,4.

 Your week of push-ups will be broken up into heavy-, light-, and medium-volume days.
 The light days will have small jumps between sets, while the medium and heavy days will have larger steps.

-Running and Marching One Long, Two Short, One Heavy
+Running and Marching: One Long, Two Short, One Heavy

 Use the long run to get comfortable running longer distances.
-If you'll be entering a job that requires a lot of running, like firefighting or military basic training, I recommend that once you've become comfortable running, you should build the long run to an hour-long continuous run, and the two shorter runs to 30 minutes each.
+If you'll be entering a job that requires a lot of running, like firefighting or military basic training, I recommend that once you've become comfortable running, you build the long run to an hour-long continuous run, and the two shorter runs to 30 minutes each.

-Pull-Ups Get the Hang
+Pull-ups: Get the Hang

-If you can do a few pull-ups, but not quite enough to meet your PT-test standard, I would still finish the workout with hangs, while adding some low-rep pull-up ladders to the start of the workout.
+If you can already do a few pull-ups, but not quite enough to meet your PT-test standard, I would still finish the workout with hangs, while adding some low-rep pull-up ladders to the start of the workout.

 Don't be afraid to switch to an easier hanging progression for your second or third set it you don't think you can maintain good form.
 You will progress rapidly by accumulating time under tension and not simply falling off the bar.
 Pick any of these variations, based on what you can handle for 30 seconds:

-- Passive hang
+- Active hang

-- Hanging knee-raise hold
+- Hanging knee raise hold

 - Active arch hang